kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 This architecture is designed to:

 1. Create embeddings for all documents.
-2. Store these embeddings in a vector database for rapid retrieval.
+2. Store these embeddings in a vector store or database for rapid retrieval.

 ### Data Storage